epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 names(demography_vector) <- rownames(socialcontact_matrix)

 # step: Prepare the population to model as affected by the epidemic
 # add the name of the country,
-# the symmetric and transposed contact matrix,
+# the symmetric contact matrix,
 # the vector with the population size of each age group
 # the binded matrix with initial conditions for each age group
 population_object <- epidemics::population(